Don Quarrie

-Active career
+Athletics career

 Quarrie made the Jamaican 100 m team for the 1968 Summer Olympics as a 17-year-old, but he injured himself in training, and could not take part.
-He moved to the United States and attended the University of Nebraska and later the University of Southern California, where he graduated with a degree in Business and Public Administration.
+He moved to the United States and attended the University of Nebraska–Lincoln and later the University of Southern California, where he graduated with a degree in Business and Public Administration.
 There, his sprinting capabilities gradually increased.
 At the 1970 Commonwealth Games, Quarrie won the gold medal in both the 100 and 200 m, surprising his more experienced competitors.
 Anchoring the Jamaican 4 × 100 m relay team, he pocketed a third Commonwealth title.

 Quarrie repeated his sprint double the following year at the Pan American Games in Cali and his time in the 200 meters was a hand-timed 19.8.
 One of the favourites for the upcoming Munich Olympics, Quarrie again suffered from injuries at the Olympic Games.
 He did compete in the 200 m but had to abandon his 200 m semi-final after pulling a muscle.

 In 1974 Quarrie repeated his 1970 performance by grabbing the 100 and 200 m titles at the Commonwealth Games in Christchurch, becoming the first athlete to retain the title in either event.
 The next season, he again tied the 200 m world record, 19.8.
 He also tied the 100 m record with a hand-timed mark (9.9) in 1976 at the California Relays at Modesto Junior College, one of only a few athletes to have held these records simultaneously.
 This time was actually 10.07 seconds.